echo4eva/echo4eva/README.md

 - I love kpop, mostly fainting for LOONA 🌙
 - I'm a "retired" FPS tryhard junky 🔫 getting into lifesims, living a peaceful life 🚜
 - I love Mabinogi ⚔️🛡️
-- Creativity is my life source, video editing, photography, music, fashion, and coding fits with it 🎵✏️
+- Creativity and personalization is my life source, video editing, photography, music, fashion, and coding fits with it 🎵✏️

 *So you might see stuff related to that!*